MicrosoftDocs/Viva/Viva/goals/teams-provisioning.md

 # Teams provisioning overview

 Viva Goals allows team owners and team admins to add members to their respective teams using Azure Active Directory Groups.
-This feature provides the ability to add many members to a team quickly and easily.
+This feature gives the ability to add many members to a team quickly and easily.

 Admins and owners can add up to five groups to a team as members.
-For example, admins and owners can add mail enabled security groups, mail enabled nested groups, distribution lists and dynamic AAD groups to teams as members.
-Currently, M365 Groups are not supported for this feature.
+For example, admins and owners can add mail enabled security groups, mail enabled nested groups, distribution lists and dynamic Azure Active Directory groups to teams as members.
+Currently, Microsoft 365 Groups aren't supported for this feature.
 For more information, see the [FAQ section](/viva/goals/teams-provisioning#faqs-frequently-asked-questions).

 ## How to Add Groups to Viva Goals teams
-Members can be added to teams as the team is created or after the team is created by adding additional members.
+Members can be added to teams as the team is created or after the team is created by adding members.

 **Team creation**